Learn the Days, Months and Seasons in Spanish

 Just like with the days, you can also abbreviate the months:

-Etymology of the Months in Spanish
+Etymology of the Names of the Months in Spanish

 enero